Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/6_Native_Ads.md

 # 6. Native Ads

 ## Introduction
-Native ads are ad assets that are presented to users via UI components that are native to the platform.
-They're shown using the same classes you already use in your view, and can be formatted to match your app's visual design.
-When a native ad loads, your app receives an ad object that contains its assets, and the app (rather than the SDK) is then responsible for displaying them.
+Native ads allow you to customize the look and feel of the ads that appear in your app.
+You design the ads: how they look, where they’re placed, and how they work within your existing app design.
 This differs from other ad formats, which don't allow you to customize the appearance of the ad.

+**Note: Pangle supports 4 forms outside the chinese mainland: Large image with 1.91:1 ratio、1280\*720 video、square image、 square video.**

 ## Precondition
 Create an app and native ad placement on Pangle platform